๐ŸงพFinancial Accounting I

 Prepare an Adjusted Trial Balance

-• Debits still must equal credits—if they don't after adjustments, an error occurred in the adjusting entries
+• Debits still must equal credits.
+If they don't after adjustments, an error occurred in the adjusting entries themselves.

-• Direct source for financial statements—the numbers on this trial balance flow directly into the income statement and balance sheet
+• This is the direct source for financial statements.
+The numbers on the adjusted trial balance flow directly into the income statement, statement of retained earnings, and balance sheet.

-Compare: Unadjusted vs. Adjusted Trial Balance—both verify debit/credit equality, but only the adjusted version reflects accrual accounting.
-Exam questions often ask which trial balance is used for financial statement preparation (answer: adjusted).
+Compare: Unadjusted vs. Adjusted Trial Balance: both verify debit/credit equality, but only the adjusted version reflects accrual accounting.
+Exam questions often ask which trial balance is used for financial statement preparation.
+The answer is always the adjusted trial balance.

 Financial Statement Preparation

-This is the output phase—where all the recording and adjusting work becomes the reports that external users actually see.
-Financial statements are the end product of the entire cycle.
+This is the output phase, where all the recording and adjusting work becomes the reports that external users actually see.

 Prepare Financial Statements

-Compare: Income Statement vs. Balance Sheet—the income statement covers a period of time and contains temporary accounts, while the balance sheet shows a point in time and contains only permanent accounts.
-FRQs often test whether you know which accounts appear on which statement.
+Compare: Income Statement vs. Balance Sheet: the income statement covers a period of time and contains temporary accounts (revenues, expenses), while the balance sheet shows a point in time and contains only permanent accounts (assets, liabilities, equity).
+Know which accounts appear on which statement.

 Closing the Period